microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

 ## Sample data
 The data for this lab is from the AdventureWorks sample database, published by Microsoft to showcase how to design SQL Server databases and Analysis Services models.

+---

-## Import a dataflow model into a group workspace and edit credentials
+# Import a dataflow model into a group workspace

 A dataflow has been partially started, which we'll utilize to the labs completion.
-To get started we'll import the existing dataflow model and edit credentials, so that we can ingest and transform our data and perform refresh operations.
+To get started we'll import the existing dataflow model and edit the credentials so that we can ingest the sample files, transform our data and perform a refresh operation.

+---

 1. Download the sample **Dataflow demo.json** file, which contains the dataflow model.